 Trail-head: Coons (Old Dinch) Rd Grahamsville, NY 12740 https://goo.gl/maps/bQtSP

 Red Hill is the most southern of the fire towers.
 The Red Hill Fire Tower stands 60 feet tall, has nine flights of stairs, and was assembled in 1921.
-This tower presents the hiker with an unmatched vista of the Catskill high peaks to the west and north, and the Rondout Reservoir to the southeast.
+This tower presents the hiker with an unmatched vista of the Catskill high peaks to the west and north and the Rondout Reservoir to the southeast.
 It was the final fire tower staffed in the Catskills, shut down in 1990.
-The summit has a wide open grass meadow with picnic table and observers cabin.
+The summit has a wide-open grass meadow with a picnic table and observers cabin.
 This peak is one of The Catskill 67.
 It is a beautiful place to spend a summer afternoon!